Description

 Habitat

-The Diamond Dove are often found in dry grasslands and open terrain areas particularly around water.
+Often found in dry grasslands and open terrain areas, particularly around water.
 They are also occasionally seen in parks and gardens in cities and towns.

 Breeding